pnnl/ruleset-checking-tool/docs/ashrae_90p1_2019/section6/Rule6-1.md

           - If the space has interior lighting, set flag to TRUE: `if space_total_LPD_p > 0: has_crawl_interstitial_plenum_with_lighting = TRUE`

-          - Continue to the next space, to take a conservative approach and avoid increasing the allowable lighting wattage for these spaces - since it is not clear if they should have lighting power allowance: `continue`
+          - Continue to the next space, to take a conservative approach and avoid increasing the allowable lighting wattage for these spaces: `continue`

+        - If lighting space type is explicitly NONE (unoccupiable space such as elevator or mechanical shaft): `if space_p.lighting_space_type == NONE:`

+          - Exclude the space from both BAM and SBS allowance calculations and do not set check_BAM_flag: `continue`

-        - If building segment specifies lighting building area type , add space floor area to the total building segment floor area: `if allowable_LPD_BAM: total_building_segment_area_p += space_p.floor_area`
+        - If building segment specifies lighting building area type, add space floor area to the total building segment floor area: `if allowable_LPD_BAM: total_building_segment_area_p += space_p.floor_area`

         - Check if any space does not specify lighting space type, flag for Building Area Method: `if NOT space_p.lighting_space_type: check_BAM_flag = TRUE`